gabedoyle/seetweet/README.md

 SeeTweet has a Python side and an R side; tweets are obtained by the Python code seetweetVVV.py (VVV being the current version number) and mapped by the R code seetweetfnsVVV.R.
 Samples of R code for various projects is included.

+This also requires the "twitter" modeule by Mike Verdone, available at https://pypi.python.org/pypi/twitter (tested using v.1.14.2)

 Getting Tweets
 ==============